pubnub/pubnub-mcp-server/resources/sdk_docs/swift_access-manager.md

 # Access Manager v3 API for Swift SDK

-Access Manager v3 lets servers grant clients time-limited tokens with embedded permissions to PubNub resources (channels, channel groups, UUID metadata).
-Permissions can be:
+Access Manager v3 issues tokens with embedded permissions granting client access to PubNub resources (channels, channel groups, UUID metadata):
-- Time-bound (TTL).
+- For a limited time (ttl in minutes).
-- Applied to specific resources or patterns (regex).
+- Via explicit resources or pattern-based (regular expression) matches.
-- Mixed per resource in one grant (for example, read to channel1 and write to channel2).
+- Mixed permission levels in one token (for example, `read` to `channel1`, `write` to `channel2`).
-- Restricted to an authorized UUID (only that UUID can use the token).
+- Optional authorized UUID: restricts token usage to a single `uuid`.

-For end-to-end details, see Manage Permissions with Access Manager v3.
+For details on Access Manager v3, see Manage Permissions with Access Manager v3.

 ##### Client device support only
-Swift SDK supports only client-side Access Manager operations: parse and set tokens received from a server.
-It does not grant permissions.
+Swift SDK is client-only for Access Manager: you can parse and set server-issued tokens; you cannot grant permissions from the client.

 ## Parse token

-Decode a token and inspect its embedded permissions and TTL.
+The `parse()` method decodes an existing token and returns the permissions embedded in that token.

 ### Method(s)